 Cheese should be served at room temperature.
 So French people usually take out the cheese from the fridge (and open the box) before starting their meal.
 That way the cheese will have the perfect temperature, only if you don’t eat too fast!

-How to eat cheese like the French?
+How to eat cheese like the French & avoid the Brie cheese faux pas?

 This is when it can get confusing for most foreigners, especially if you are invited by French hosts.
 My first advice would be not to serve yourself first and observe how others do before serving yourself.
-The French cheese etiquette is still very present and mainly unconscious for most French people.
+French cheese etiquette is still very present and mainly unconscious for most French people.

-Also, cheese is always eaten with bread.
+Also, cheese is best eaten with bread.
 French cheese should never be eaten alone unless you’re having it at the apero.
 In addition, eating strong cheeses with bread will soften the taste in the mouth, and the wine will also give an amazing match!

-People usually separate a piece of bread with their hands, take a piece of cheese with the piece and eat both at the same time.
+People usually separate a piece of bread with their hands, take a piece of cheese with the bread and eat both at the same time.
 Cheese is not spread on bread like butter unless it is processed cream cheese.
 Also, butter should never be spread on the bread before adding the cheese, unless you are making a sandwich for a picnic.
 However, never make a sandwich with the cheese served after the main course.
 A cheese platter is an expensive delicacy and your host will feel that you are not respecting it if you are making a sandwich out of it and also that you haven’t eaten enough and liked the main course.

 Discovering French cheese is all about trying, finding out the ones for you and how to match it with a good wine too.
 If you follow the above tips, you’ll master the French way of savouring cheese in no time!
 Enjoy your French experience with friends, a cheese board and a good bottle of wine!